Item Location: Northern Virginia, USA

 All other maintenance items were completed typically at or ahead of factory recommended schedule.
 All coils, plugs and plug wires have been replaced.
 The mass air flow sensor routinely cleaned whenever the air filter was replaced.
 All fluids flushed and changed twice as often as recommended.
 Battery replaced every 4 years, and the starter was replaced.

 After its hiatus, to bring this Weekender back to showroom condition, the air conditioning compressor was just replaced with a new unit last week, and the entire a/c system evacuated and serviced by a trusted VW service department to perform as new.
 The brake calipers were rebuilt and painted, the rotors, pads, and brake fluid were all replaced.
 A new high capacity AGM vehicle battery was installed, and the gel-type house battery being only 3 years old was charged.
 A new pop-top edge seal was installed.
 Previous preventative work included replacing the ignition switch and the brake light switch, known weak points.
 The front torsion bars have been set when the last wheel alignment was done to bring the front end exactly to the correct ride height specification.
 All suspension components have been maintained, chassis measurements verified, and alignment is set perfectly within the correct "Group 5" specification.
-New and correct-specification Nokian WR 215/65R16 102H XL (extra-load) tires have been recently installed, including the spare.
+New and correct-specification Nokian WR 215/65R16 102H XL (extra-load) tires have been installed.

 The pop-top canvas is original and perfect, always carefully tucked in when the top is closed so the latch doesn't snag it and so it doesn't hang out and get sun damaged.
 The fabric was treated with tent waterproofing silicone spray.
 There was never an animal or smoking inside, and the seat fabrics look like new.
 The front passenger seat has the German swivel mechanism installed.
 A Heart Inverter battery condition monitor was installed along with a heavy duty electronic charger to keep the house battery (under the driver seat) in top condition.
 The original piezo-cooled under seat refrigerator with an auxilliary AC power adapter is included, works like new.
 The carpets have always been covered with custom rubber mats.
 The rear-facing seats have 4-point safety belts installed, making them the safest possible seating for younger passengers.
-Volkswagen E-Code headlights are installed, clear turn signal corners, and some euro-spec tailights.
-All of the original equipment are in boxes, ready to be re-installed if that is your preference.
+Volkswagen E-Code (European "z-beam") headlights are installed, clear turn signal corners, and some euro-spec tailights.
+All of the original equipment are in boxes, easily re-installed if that is your preference.

 Many extras come with the sale.
 For starters, a correctly-specified Eberspacher gas heater optioned with full electronic control and cell-phone interface is just waiting to be installed by the next fanatical owner.
 I've got a full set of VW Phaeton wheels that have the load rating and offset that works perfectly for the Eurovan free if you want them (they do have some curb rash).
 There is a load of camping gear that will come with it, so you could buy the van and immediately go camping on you way back home.
 All told, there's at least $3000 worth of accessories and extras, including all of the VW service and service-training manuals.